 July 14 – The new College Football Playoff national championship trophy was unveiled.

-January 12 – Inaugural College Football Playoff National Championship played at AT&T Stadium.
+January 12 – Ohio State defeated Oregon in the inaugural College Football Playoff National Championship at AT&T Stadium in Arlington, Texas.

 Board of Managers Chairs (formerly BCS Presidential Oversight Committee, until March 2013)